jmtyszka/bidskit/README.md

 ### Second Pass Conversion
 The bidskit now has enough information to correctly organize the converted Nifti images and JSON sidecars into a BIDS directory tree.
 Any protocol series with a BIDS name or directory begining with "EXCLUDE" will be skipped (useful for excluding localizers, teleradiology acquisitions, etc from the final BIDS directory).
 Rerun the docker command or dcm2bids.py (use the same command as in the first pass):

-With the docker image, do:
+If your using the Docker image, run the following:
 <pre>
-docker run -it -v /PATH_TO_YOUR_RAW_DICOM_FOLDER/:/mnt rnair07/bidskit --indir=/mnt/DICOM --outdir=/mnt/BIDS
+% docker run -it -v /PATH_TO_YOUR_RAW_DICOM_FOLDER/:/mnt rnair07/bidskit --indir=/mnt/dicom --outdir=/mnt/source
 </pre>

-Else, if you're running the script locally, do and of the following depending on the command that was run for Phase 1:
+If you're running the script locally, run something similar to the following depending on the command that was run for Phase 1:
 <pre>
-% dcm2bids.py -i mydicom -o mybids
+% dcm2bids.py -i mydicom -o mysource
 </pre>

 This will populate the BIDS source directory from the working conversion directory:

 <pre>
-bids
+source
 ├── dataset_description.json
 ├── participants.tsv
 └── sub-Ra0950